Dave Greenfield: Musical style and equipment

-Greenfield's sound and style of playing, particularly on The Stranglers' debut album Rattus Norvegicus, has been compared to that of Ray Manzarek of the Doors.
+Greenfield's sound and style of playing, particularly on the Stranglers' debut album Rattus Norvegicus, has been compared to that of Ray Manzarek of the Doors.
 The comparison was even made at the Stranglers' inception by Jean-Jacques Burnel, who said Greenfield had not heard of the Doors at the time.
 Greenfield admitted that he knew a few Doors tracks, those being "Light My Fire" and "Riders on the Storm".
-However, he cited the works of Rick Wakeman of Yes and Jon Lord of Deep Purple as his early influences.
+He cited the works of Rick Wakeman of Yes and Jon Lord of Deep Purple as his early influences.
 He was also noted for his trademark style of playing rapid arpeggios.
 His distinctive sound on the early Stranglers recordings involved the use of Hohner Cembalet (model N), Hammond L-100 electric organ, a Minimoog synthesizer, and later an Oberheim OB-Xa.

-Greenfield wrote a piece of waltz-time harpsichord music during recording for The Meninblack, which was discarded by other members of The Stranglers, but was later adapted into their biggest hit "Golden Brown", with lyrics from Hugh Cornwell and music from Greenfield and Jet Black, although the band themselves did not initially see this as a potential single.
+Greenfield wrote a piece of waltz-time harpsichord music during recording for The Meninblack, which was discarded by other members of the Stranglers, but was later adapted into their biggest hit "Golden Brown", with lyrics from Hugh Cornwell and music from Greenfield and Jet Black, although the band themselves did not initially see this as a potential single.
 In addition to its chart success, the song also won an Ivor Novello award.

 Vocal performances

 On the albums The Raven, The Gospel According to the Meninblack and Aural Sculpture, Greenfield used a Korg VC-10 vocoder.
 Notable instances of this include in "Genetix" when it accompanies his own vocal and during the "Gene Regulation" section underneath Hugh Cornwell's monologue, and on "Baroque Bordello" towards the end of the song.

-He also frequently contributed harmony backing vocals to the band's songs, and sang the lead vocals on a few of their early tracks, as mentioned in Hugh Cornwell's book The Stranglers, Song By Song.
+He also frequently contributed harmony backing vocals to the band's songs, and sang the lead vocals on a few of their early tracks, as mentioned in Hugh Cornwell's book The Stranglers, Song by Song.
 These tracks are: